Best Known For

 Answer questions and see how you rank against other players.Play Now

-Republican politician, governor, Chairman of the 9/11 Commission.
-Born Thomas Howard Kean on April 21, 1935 in New York City.
-Thomas Kean grew up in a family of governors, Senators and Congressmen.
+Republican politician, former governor of New Jersey and Chairman of the 9/11 Commission Thomas Howard Kean, Sr. was born on April 21, 1935, in New York, New York.
+Kean grew up in a family of governors, Senators and Congressmen.
 He attended Princeton University and Columbia University and worked as a teacher before embarking on his own political career.

 In 1967, Kean was elected to the New Jersey General Assembly.
 He lost his 1977 bid for New Jersey Governor, but won the election in 1981 and again in 1985.
 Following his second term, Kean served as President of Drew University, a small liberal arts college in New Jersey, while nurturing his political career.
 In 1997, he was appointed as an Advisory Board member of President Clinton's One America Initiative, designed to ease domestic racial tension.

-Kean stepped onto the global stage in 2002, when President Bush appointed him as Chairman of the 9/11 Commission, which was responsible for investigating the causes of the September 11, 2001 attacks and providing recommendations to prevent future terrorist attacks.
+Kean stepped onto the global stage in 2002, when President Bush appointed him as Chairman of the 9/11 Commission, which was responsible for investigating the causes of the attacks on September 11, 2001, and providing recommendations to prevent future terrorist attacks.
 In 2004, the Commission concluded that the 9/11 terror attacks could have been prevented, laying blame in part with the CIA and FBI.

 In recent years, Kean has been accused of fiscal mismanagement as a member of the board of UnitedHealth Group.
 He currently sits on several corporate boards, including ARAMARK, Hess Corporation, Pepsi Bottling Group and Franklin Templeton Investments.